jakenuts/awesome-dotnet-tools/README.md

 # awesome-dotnet-tools
 A list of awesome dotnet tools

+## Source Generators

+[ThisAssembly](https://github.com/devlooped/ThisAssembly) : A set of source generators that create constants from things like the paths of local files, assemblyinfo properties, git branch & commit and more!

+# Actual 'dotnet tools' in the formal sense

 ## Dependencies & Versioning

 - [Snitch](https://github.com/spectresystems/snitch) : A tool that help you find transitive package references that can be removed.